 PORT WESTWARD, OREGON

-Port Westward on the Lower Columbia is a 1,700-acre industrial park owned by the Port of Saint Helens, about five miles north of Clatskanie, Oregon.
+Port Westward on the Lower Columbia is a 1,700-acre industrial park owned by the Port of Columbia County, about five miles north of Clatskanie, Oregon.
 At present, the site hosts a Portland General Electric gas-fired power plant and several operating or proposed fossil fuel projects.
 Since 2012, the Port has been attempting to rezone agricultural land on the site for industrial use in order to facilitate expansion, but that rezone has been tied up in ongoing legal appeals and will likely not be sorted out before 2020.

 Ethanol- and oil-by-rail export